noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 ---------------

-We use some of the techniques presented in section :ref:`mobility-advanced` and the :ref:`parking dataset
+We use some of the techniques presented in section :ref:`mobility-advanced` and the :dataset:`Parking dataset
-<parking-dataset>` to show a few simple queries and see the output
+<traffic/parking/>` to show a few simple queries and see the output
 they provide.

 We recall that the two :literal:`StationType`\s of that datasets are